Telangana: Exam papers go missing from police station in Warangal

 An FIR has been registered against unknown persons by the Mills Colony police and is being investigated.

+The Telangana government, however, denied that it was a failure on their part.

+"An inquiry is going on.
+Whatever small thing has happened, the ruling dispensation takes action.
+This is not the failure of the government.
+Once the report comes, the government will proceed," Animal Husbandry Minister Talasani Srinivas Yadav said.

-Around 19 students committed suicide over the past two months after over three lakh students failed in the intermediate exams conducted by the board.
+Around 19 students committed suicide in the past two months in the state after over three lakh students failed in the intermediate exams conducted by the board.
 (ANI)

 Telangana: Exam papers go missing from police station in Warangal